callank2/auth-service/README.md

 - [x] User login page
 - [x] User creation page
 - [x] Admin only page where I can see all users
-- [ ] Admin Login should lead to Admin Page
+- [x] Admin Login should lead to Admin Page
 - [x] After user creation give a toast to notify the user has been created
 - [x] Update @Id to be natural Ids
 - [x] Handle when a user tries an existing username
+- [ ] User login should lead to edit user page
 - [ ] Handle user session - this should allow for user authentication for other services
 - [ ] Forgot password
 - [ ] Edit user page - including user thumbnail